 - To create an awareness of the standards, obligations and enduring values of life.

-The school admits students without regard to race, color, religion, national origin, gender, sexual orientation or any other characteristic.
-It does not discriminate in administration of its educational policies, financial aid programs, athletics programs, hiring practices and other school-administered programs.
+Canterbury School admits students without regard to race, color, religion, national origin, gender, sexual orientation, or any other characteristic.
+It does not discriminate in the administration of its educational policies, financial aid programs, hiring practices and other school administered programs.

 Portrait of a Graduate

 The mission, curriculum and programs of our school are designed to support four essential attributes of a young person’s life:

 Is academically well-prepared for a challenging college experience